-Google Doodle Celebrates Noble Prize-Winning Biochemist Har Gobind Khorana's Birthday
+Who Is Har Gobind Khorana?
+Why Google Is Celebrating the Nobel Prize-Winner

-Known for his construction of the first synthetic gene and renowned research in nucleic acids and proteins, Indian American biochemist Har Gobind Khorana was honored with a Google Doodle Tuesday.
+Known for his construction of the first synthetic gene and renowned research in nucleic acids and proteins, Indian American biochemist Har Gobind Khorana is being honored with a Google Doodle Tuesday.

 Khorana’s work uncovered how a DNA’s genetic code determines protein synthesis — which dictates how a cell functions.
 That discovery earned him, along with two colleagues, the 1968 Nobel Prize in Physiology or Medicine “for their interpretation of the genetic code and its function in protein synthesis.”